nrv-framework/NRV-website/community/index.md

 We encourage users to take active part in developing and documenting NRV.
 As an active developer, it is easy to influence the direction and focus of the project.
-To contribute to NRV development, engage with other developers on the [FEniCSx Slack channels](https://fenicsproject.slack.com/): in particular, you should join the **#fenicsx** and **#development** channels.
+To find help on joining our efforts to provide code actually usable for scientific community, we encourage interested contributor to read our [developper's corner documentation](https://nrv.readthedocs.io/en/latest/devcorner.html).

 ## Code of Conduct